alcir/microbit-ble/README.md

 # microbit-ble

-Read data from micro:bit using Bluetooth from Linux
+How to read data from micro:bit via Bluetooth on Linux.

 ## No /dev/ttySOMETHING for UART